ferretj/papers/mds/autoregressive_cnn_asynchronous_ts.md

 ## Notes

-autoregression = modeling the mean of the distribution of the future observations, conditioned on some observed data
+Autoregression = modeling the mean of the distribution of the future observations, conditioned on some observed data.

+Traditionally, Gaussian processes are used as the standard ML approach for time series regression.

-idea = coupling classical non-parametric linear models with DL models that are able to exhibit fine-grained patterns
+Their idea is a combination classical non-parametric linear models with DL models that are able to exhibit fine-grained patterns.

-Gaussian processes used as ML approach for time series regression

 **SOCNN (Significance-Offset CNN)**

 <img src="../imgs/acfatt.png" alt="" width="350"/>

-two trained networks :
+Two trained networks :

-an offset network : equivalent to a collection of separate predictors for the |I| variables values to predict a significance network : outputs weights that are used to weigh the different predictors independently for each variable
+* the Offset network : equivalent to a collection of separate predictors for the |I| variables values to predict
+* the Significance network : outputs weights that are used to weigh the different predictors independently for each variable

-two losses :
+Two losses :

-an auxiliary loss : the mean difference between subpredictors’ predictions (offsets) and the ground truth (offset between x[t-i] and x[t]) a main loss : the squared error + alpha * the auxiliary loss
+* the auxiliary loss : the mean difference between subpredictors’ predictions (offsets) and the ground truth (offset between x[t-i] and x[t])
+* the main loss : the squared error + alpha * the auxiliary loss

-an original normalizing activation : *normalized softplus*
+They use an original normalizing activation : *normalized softplus*

 ![](../imgs/acfatt2.png)

-**Experiments**
+#### Experiments

 * used leaky ReLU with alpha = 0.1
 * small learning rates (0.001)